-We have reviewed the half-year financial report of the Commonwealth Bank of Australia (the Bank) and the entities it controlled during the half-year (together the Group), which comprises the Consolidated Balance Sheet as at 31 December 2024, the Consolidated Income Statement, Consolidated Statement of Comprehensive Income, Consolidated Statement of Changes in Equity and Condensed Consolidated Statement of Cash Flows for the half-year ended on that date, material accounting policy information and selected explanatory notes and the Directors' Declaration.
+We have reviewed the half-year financial report of the Commonwealth Bank of Australia (the Bank) and the entities it controlled during the half-year (together the Group), which comprises the Consolidated Balance Sheet as at 31 December 2024, the Consolidated Income Statement, Consolidated Statement of Comprehensive Income, Consolidated Statement of Changes in Equity, and Condensed Consolidated Statement of Cash Flows for the half-year ended on that date, material accounting policy information and selected explanatory notes and the Directors' Declaration.

-Based on our review, which is not an audit, we have not become aware of any matter that makes us believe that the accompanying half-year financial report of the Commonwealth Bank of Australia does not comply with the Corporations Act 2001 including:
+Based on our review, which is not an audit, we have not become aware of any matter that makes us believe that the accompanying half-year financial report of the Commonwealth Bank of Australia does not comply with:

-- 1. giving a true and fair view of the Group's financial position as at 31 December 2024 and of its performance for the half-year ended on that date; and - 2. complying with Accounting Standard AASB 134 Interim Financial Reporting and the Corporations Regulations 2001.
+- 1. The Corporations Act 2001 including: - a. giving a true and fair view of the Group's financial position as at 31 December 2024 and of its performance for the half-year ended on that date; and - b. complying with Accounting Standard AASB 134 Interim Financial Reporting and the Corporations Regulations 2001. - International Accounting Standard IAS 34 Interim Financial Reporting as issued by the International Accounting Standards Board (IASB).